Lawyerless.app

 Scope of Work

-This outlines the specific tasks and deliverables the consultant is responsible for.
-A clear scope helps prevent misunderstandings about what is expected.
+This outlines the specific tasks and deliverables you are expected to complete.
+A clear scope prevents misunderstandings about what is included in your services.

 Payment Terms